• Home

 Hiking Socks

-Darn Tough (1405) Hiker Boot Sock Full Cushion Men's Sock - (Olive, X-Large)
+Darn Tough Men's Hiker Boot Full Cushion Midweight Hiking Sock (Style 1405) - Olive, X-Large

 You should bring 4 x pairs of trekking socks.
 Look for a light-to-mid weight hiking sock made of high wicking material.
 The best trekking socks are made from wool, preferably merino, as they promote breathability and are very good at wicking moisture away from the foot.
 Alternatively, a merino wool sock with a waterproof membrane is also an option.
 Avoid cotton as they absorb and retain moisture making your foot susceptible to blistering.
 If you are allergic to wool you can go for a synthetic acrylic or acrylic-blend sock.